What is Zigbee2MQTT and What are the Best Zigbee2MQTT Devices in 2026?

 A must-have in regions with older wiring standards.

-Sonoff iPlug (S40 Lite)
+SONOFF iPlug (S40 Lite)

 A compact smart plug with energy monitoring.